rayk47/prisma-adapter-aurora/README.md

 npm install "@aws-sdk/client-rds-data"
 ```

-Update your Prisma Client instance to use the Aurora serverless client:
+Update your Prisma Client instance to use the Aurora serverless adapter:

 ```ts
 // Import needed packages